Shichiha/ProfileSwitcher/README.md

 # ProfileSwitcher

-A Utility Profile Switcher for that one popular anime game
+A Utility Account Switcher for that one popular anime game

 # Features